rjimeno/rudi/rudi.md

 BUGS:

-The main "bug" is that Rudy is rudymentary and so the user should not expect too much from it.
+The main "bug" is that Rudi is rudimentary and so the user should not expect too much from it.
 Keep that in mind while reading the rest of this section.

 The Evictions feature excesively aggresive.
 It was created to comply with the